 Now, let’s put it all back together.
 A CMMS is a computerized program designed for maintenance purposes, helping maintenance professionals with the management of their operations, and providing a defined system for documenting maintenance activities, managing the resources needed to complete maintenance jobs, and tracking the performance of the maintenance team.

+Now that you are familiar with the CMMS definition, let’s discuss the features you’ll find useful for maintenance management.
 Some organizations may view computerized maintenance management software as nothing more than an electronic work order tracking tool, but it is much more than that.
-Though work order management is a main component of the software, a CMMS can be used to track other aspects of maintenance including:
+A CMMS is more than a work order management system – it can be used to track other aspects of maintenance including:

 - Assets and equipment